docker-library/docs/bonita/content.md

 * Replace `<hostname>` with the one used in the licence generation command
 * leave double `$$` untouched

-Run `docker-compose up`, wait for it to initialize completely, and visit `+http://localhost:8080+`, or `+http://host-ip:8080+` (as appropriate).

 ### PostgreSQL as an installed service

-If you don't want to run your database in a docker container, the following file `env.txt` needs to be configured and provided to the docker run command:
+If you don't want to run your database in a docker container, the following `env.txt` file needs to be configured and provided to the docker run command:

 ```
 DB_VENDOR=postgres